THE 2025 ASIA MINOR TRAVEL SEMINAR

 • Presentations on readings

-• Archival and village presentations
+• Archival and Village Presentations

-• Participation in creation of group exhibition
+• Participation in creation of a group exhibition

-• Completion of research agenda of Oral History Archive material (to be determined in consultation with instructors)
+• Completion of Research Agenda of Oral History Archive material (to be determined in consultation with instructors)

 • Collection and translation of files